-Day 15: Chengdu - Yangtze River
+Day 21: Chengdu - Yangtze River

-Today you will visit China's most famous resident, the Giant Panda.
-Visit the Panda Conservation Centre and see these lovable creatures in surroundings that mirror their natural habitat.
+Today you will visit China's most famous resident, the Giant Panda, at the Panda Conservation Centre.
+See these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
 Sightseeing involves approximately 1 and a half hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
-Wander through the

-People's Park to see the fascinating Matchmaker's Corner.
-Later, transfer 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise.
+Later, travel 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise vessel.

-Please note: The Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
-Your Local Guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
+Please note that the Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
+Your local guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
 Shore excursions are subject to change depending on local conditions.
 A detailed itinerary will be handed out on the vessel each day.

 If you do not wish to take part in a shore excursion but you still wish to disembark the cruise ship, there is a mandatory port tax which must be paid by each customer.
 The port tax amount is approx. USD20-USD30 per person; however, this amount can vary and for security reasons, it is not always possible to disembark at all ports of call.

 Please be aware that there are a number of steps involved in embarking and disembarking your Yangtze River Cruise Ship, particularly during low tide.
 If you think this may be an issue, please inform us in advance.
 You may be offered cabin upgrades locally which may include some of the amenity package services.
 Please note that the amenity package benefits start on the second day of the cruise.